ManishaS18/ManishaS18/README.md

 In my spare time, I like to travel 🚗w, listen to music :headphones: and watch movies/TV Series :tv:.

-I enjoy trying out emerging technologies and connecting with people across a wide range of backgrounds.
+I enjoy connecting with people across a wide range of backgrounds.
 If you ever want to bounce ideas off of me or even just have a chat, please feel free to reach out 😃

 ## ⚡ Stats